Basic 6ply boot socks – free pattern and tutorial

 Round 1:K1, SSK, K18 sts, K2tog, K1, place marker, K1, SSK, K18 sts, K2tog, K1.

 Round 2: Knit one round, slipping markers as you come to them.

 Round 3:K1, SSK, K to 3 sts before marker, K2tog, K1, slip marker, K1, SSK, K to 3 sts before marker, K2tog, K1.

 Repeat rounds 2 and 3 until you have 28 stitches left and divide these between two needles so that front and back of socks match.

 Graft toes using Kitchener stitch.
-If you’ve used my basic sock pattern, you’ll have seen these instructions before but if not, then hopefully this will take some of the confusion of it!
+If you’ve used my Basic 4ply Socks pattern, you’ll have seen these instructions before but if not, then hopefully this will take some of the confusion of it!
 Just take it slowly and graft each toe in one go (don’t start and then leave it half-way through or disaster is guaranteed!).
 Cut a long length of yarn and thread it onto a wool needle.
 I’m giving you right-handed instructions here.

 1 Hold the two DPNs with your left hand.
 Insert the wool needle purl-wise into the first stitch on the front DPN and pull the yarn through.
 Don’t take the stitch off the DPN.

 Next, insert the wool needle knit-wise into the first stitch on the back DPN.
 Don’t take the stitch off.